fronx/fronx.github.io/_posts/2013-12-18-physical-dimensions-and-types-0.md

 title:  "Physical dimensions and types &mdash; Part 0"
 date:   2013-12-24
 categories: haskell, types
-summary: "How can you prevent a program that attempts invalid operations on physical quantities from running?
+summary: "How do you prevent a program that attempts invalid operations on physical quantities from running?
 Basically by representing them as types.
 Basically."
 ---

 It is quite common to write programs that deal with physical quantities like `1.2m` or `20Hz` without representing the dimensional part in the program.
 Instead, such values are represented as numbers, like in the following example program: